internago-ab/site/content/country/germany.md

 <div>

-To enable running a local payroll in Germany companies must register the new business with the local municipality’s authorities.
-These include:
+<strong>To enable running a local payroll in Germany companies must register the new business with the local municipality’s authorities.
+These include:</strong><br></br>

 - <p>Local Trade Office (Gewerbeamt)</p>
 - <p>Trade Register (Handelsregister)</p>